ibikecph/ibikecph-android/README.md

 - Checkout the tag related to the release we want to make.
 - From the "Build" menu in the top menu and choose "Generate Signed APK" and follow along with the wizard.
+- For older version of Android, you must enable V1 (in addition to V2) signing when building the sigend app.
+  Otherwise the app will fail to install with a simple message the the app failed to install, without further details.

 ## Code structure

 As stated, this project brings together three separate projects,